KauzClay/docs-tap/integrations/nsx-alb-tap-integration.hbs.md

 ### GSLB Configuration

-Web Workloads can be used as NSX ALB GSLB Services under the following requirements:
+`web` workloads can be used as NSX ALB GSLB Services under the following requirements:
 * Each TAP Run cluster that will be part of the GSLB should be configured identically
    * Crucially, each cluster must use the same DOMAIN
 * The GSLB domain must be the same as the DOMAIN on each of the clusters
-* Web Workloads intended to be part of the same GSLB service must be deployed in the same namespace across clusters.
+* `web` workloads intended to be part of the same GSLB service must be deployed in the same namespace across clusters.
-* The GSLB FQDN must match the FQDN of the Web Workloads.
+* The GSLB FQDN must match the FQDN of the `web` workloads.
 Example:
    * Given Web Workload foo deployed in namespace bar on clusters A and B, with a Domain of `baz`:
       * Each Web Workload will have an FQDN of `foo.bar.baz`
       * The GSLB Service must have the FQDN `foo.bar.baz`